 Downer Ending: By the end Caine wishes to straighten his life and start anew by going to Atlanta.
 However he gets into a fight with Ilena's cousin which reaches back to his grandparents who promptly kick him out of the house.
 On the day he's meant to leave, the cousin gathers a bunch of cronies and do a drive by.
 Promptly killing Caine.
 And Shariff, who was going to Kansas himself and spent most of the film preaching about the Muslim religion in an effort to turn his friends' lives around.

 Dying Dream: At the end of the film, Caine himself is thinking about his life as he lies there dying, and it's at this point that we realize (if you consider this interpretation of the film) that the entire film we've just seen has been Caine's life passing before his eyes, as he lies dying.

 Hair-Trigger Temper: O-Dog, who could accurately be described as a black, slightly more trigger-happy version of Tommy DeVito.
 After killing the said Asian Store-Owner couple mentioned above, he steals the surveillance tape and proudly plays it for his friends on numerous occasions, much to Caine's chagrin.

 Heroic Sacrifice: Caine does at least manage to save Anthony during the drive by shooting.

-Lunatic Loophole: Almost every main character, both sympathetic and not, dies by the end...except for O-Dog.
-Though at the least he does get arrest, so that something.
+Lunatic Loophole: Almost every main character, sympathetic or not, dies by the end...except for O-Dog.
+Though at the least, he does get arrested, so that's something.